Janey Ironside

-Janey Ironside (1919 – 6 April 1979) was professor of fashion at London's Royal College of Art, a position she held from 1956 to 1968.
+Janey Ironside (1919 – 6 April 1979) was a British academic who was professor of fashion at London's Royal College of Art, a position she held from 1956 to 1968.
 She was a key figure in enabling fashion to be accepted as a valid academic subject in Britain.
 Described by her daughter Virginia as a "style icon", she died aged 60 after several suicide attempts and having suffered medical complications caused by alcoholism.

 Early life and career

 Janey Ironside was born Janey Acheson.
 Her father was an important figure in the Indian Civil Service.
 She was sent to school in Winchester, England.
 This was followed by courses in dress making at the Central School of Arts & Crafts in London in the 1930s.

 During World War Two, Ironside lived in Leamington Spa and would visit evacuees recovering in a nearby convalescent home.
 She produced over forty pencil and watercolour studies of the children in the home and a number of these works were presented to the Imperial War Museum in 1981.
 She advertised her services as a "designer dressmaker" in Vogue and her customers included debutants and fashion editors.
 Her work was mainly made-to-order evening wear and wedding dresses, but by 1952 she had designed a full collection for a large retailer.

 In 1949, Ironside taught at the private Fashion School in Ennismore Gardens, Kensington, next to the Royal College of Art.